-In my laboratory we study the function of novel genes, in particular those involved in connective tissue formation, development, homeostasis and disease, with an emphasis on the skeleton.
+In my laboratory, we study the function of novel genes, in particular those involved in connective tissue formation, development, homeostasis, and disease, with an emphasis on the skeleton.
 We utilize the power of mouse gene targeting and conditional gene-inactivation techniques to generate ubiquitous or tissue-specific mutations in the mouse.
-With the use of cell biology, biochemistry, cell microscopy, proteomic and genetic approaches we characterize the phenotype of genetically-modified mice to understand the underlying gene function.
+With the use of cell biology, biochemistry, cell microscopy, proteomic and genetic approaches we characterize the phenotype of genetically modified mice to understand the underlying gene function.
 The objective is to learn from the animal model and make correlations with relevant aspects of human disease and hence gain mechanistic insights of biological function.

-In former studies we characterized the function of the Crtap gene, a member of the Leprecan family of genes.
-Crtap knock-out mice have dramatic low bone mass and a functional defect in bone forming cells, the osteoblasts.
-We demonstrated that Crtap forms a complex in the endoplasmic reticulum with two proteins that have enzymatic function and such trimeric complex has essential collagen post-translational modification and chaperone activity.
+In former studies, we characterized the function of the Crtap gene, a member of the Leprecan family of genes.
+Crtap knock-out mice have dramatic low bone mass and a functional defect in bone-forming cells, the osteoblasts.
+We demonstrated that Crtap forms a complex in the endoplasmic reticulum with two proteins that have an enzymatic function and such trimeric complex has essential collagen post-translational modification and chaperone activity.
 Importantly, while type I collagen mutations in humans cause autosomal dominant Osteogenesis imperfecta (OI – brittle bone disease), we identified CRTAP as the first gene whose mutations cause recessive forms of OI and this led the way to the identification of several new genes causing similar forms of recessive OI.
 The study of OI pathogenesis utilizing multiple mouse models is actively pursued in my laboratory.